jrm51c/Store-Front/README.md

 * If enough inventory does not exist, customer is informed order can not be processed

 # Manager Role
+* type 'node bamazonManagerer.js' in a terminal window to run the manager application
 * Running the bamazonManager application will first prompt the manager to determine what they want to do
   * List a set of menu options:
     * View Products for Sale